tuva-health/docs/docs/guides/fhir-preprocessing.md

 --Max array counts:
 address.[*].line: 1
 ```
-This tells us a few things: 1) that without the address, the number of items in the root section dropped from 89 to 50, which is great, 2) that the patient_address table will have 9 columns from the fhir resource, plus the filename and processed date for a total of 11, which is reasonable, and 3) the only array in out new table is line which will only ever have two rows (think address line 1 and address line 2), which is reasonable to script in sql.
+They are starting to look more reasonable.
 Let's make one change: we could link the patient_address records back to the patient records by the filename, but it would be better practice to include the id column from the root object so we can link it back to the patient table that way.
 The anchor config's struct section all have "Anchor:" prepending every value; that's how the processor knows to start the path from the anchor instead of the root.

 We can add the id from the root by simply copying the id line from the root_paths area.
 We can change the name of the column to something like Patient ID to make it more apparent by changing the key and leaving the value as is.